On an Information and Control Architecture for Future Electric Energy Systems: Introduction

-On the other hand, there are new technologies such as phasor measurement units that allow measurement of phase with high precision providing precise situational awareness of power flows.
-There is also the still untapped potential of power electronics devices in providing control at a finer temporal granularity.
-There is also increasing deployment of smart meters at customers' homes that will allow more complex pricing, e.g., time-of-use \cite{borenstein2002dynamic} or EnergyCoupon \cite{ming2020prediction} as well allow privacy constrained data gathering in real-time for more intelligent control.
+On the other hand, there are new technologies such as phasor measurement units (PMUs) that allow measurement of phase with high precision providing precise situational awareness of power flows.
+There is also the still untapped potential of power electronics devices in providing control at a finer temporal granularity. {{Further, the}} increasing deployment of smart meters at customers' homes will allow more complex pricing, e.g., time-of-use \cite{borenstein2002dynamic} or EnergyCoupon \cite{ming2020prediction}, as well as allow privacy constrained data gathering in real-time for more intelligent control.
 However, with these new technologies comes the challenge of security of the massive cyber-physical system, as information from sensors can be distorted by malicious agents.

-How can the aforesaid revolutionary changes be accommodated in electric energy systems?
+How can the aforesaid changes be accommodated in future electric energy systems?
 That is the challenge addressed in this paper.
-Our thoughts in this regard are guided by the following requirements.
-First, the changes made to the existing control architecture to accommodate increasing renewables must continue to deliver electric power reliably and efficiently in spite of increased variability.
-Second, the control architecture must be well aligned with all the old as well as the new business entities that are emerging, such as aggregators.
+There are certain requirements that should guide the evolution of the information and control architecture of the electric grid.
+First, the changes made to the existing information and control architecture to accommodate increasing renewables must continue to deliver electric power both reliably and efficiently, in spite of increased variability.
+Second, the information and control architecture must be well aligned with all the old as well as the new business entities that are emerging, such as aggregators.
 Third, any changes will need to be backward compatible in view of the tremendous existing investment in infrastructure.
 Last, but not least, the design of the architecture should continue to allow room for innovation and not stifle it.
-With these goals in mind we propose additions to the existing control architecture in Sections V and VI.
-Where possible, our preference has been to allow distributed decision making in order to foster creativity ``at the edge," in Internet parlance.
-However, in some cases, such as gas-grid and electric-grid operation we do not hesitate to suggest greater coordination.
+With these goals in mind, some key additions to the existing information and control architecture are discussed in Sections V and VI.
+Where possible, it is desirable to allow distributed decision making in order to foster creativity ``at the edge," in Internet parlance.
+However, in contrast, in some cases, such as in gas-grid and electric-grid operations, greater coordination is desirable to increase system reliability.